Permissionless-Software-Foundation/psf-msg-wallet/README.md

 Send an end-to-end encrypted message to a BCH address.
 The 'subject' is not encrypted, but the message contents are.
 The receiver will need to have made at least one transaction with their address in order to send them a message.
 That way, their public key can be retrieved from the blockchain.

 The command requires either the `-m` or the `-j` flag. `-m` is used to send a simple message from the command line.
 The `-j` flag allows for large complex messages with text and data to be passed. `-j` allows you to use a JSON files in the `files/` directory as a message.
 It must contain a `messages` property, but can include other properties for passing data.

+Optionally, you can attach JSON data to the message usin the `-d` flag.
+The data must exist in a file in the `files/` directory.
+It must be formatted at JSON with a `data` property.
+The value of the `data` property will be attached to the data section of the encrypted message.

 ##### Arguments
 - `-n` - flag to specify the wallet paying for the message signal (required).